A superb new translation of Kafka’s classic stories, authoritatively annotated and beautifully illustrated.

 This is more than simply a fresh version of Kafka’s most famous stories.
 With a brilliant introduction and useful notes, it’s a feast for all serious readers of modern literature.
 Mark Harman adds immensely to our understanding and appreciation of Kafka as he pries open and recreates the major tales in ways not seen since Edwin and Willa Muir’s first translations.
 A stunning book.

 Mark Harman’s translations of Kafka are brilliant.
-After making all of us look at Amerika through new eyes, he now makes us see the most canonical, influential tales anew, through a twenty-first-century sensibility.
-These are perfect translations for the undergraduate classroom.
+After making all of us look at Amerika: The Missing Person through new eyes, he now makes us see the most canonical, influential tales anew, through a twenty-first-century sensibility.
 Harman’s notes are meticulous and clear, reflecting his deep knowledge of the texts and their place in Kafka’s world.
 Selected Stories has the quality we recognize from his earlier work—clarity and readability for our age.

 - 5-1/2 x 8-1/4 inches